microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 ### AIPService module <a name="aipservice-module"></a>

-The Microsoft [AIPService module](https://learn.microsoft.com/de-de/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](#aip-service-config), [Protection templates](#protection-templates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.
+The [AIPService module](https://learn.microsoft.com/de-de/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](#aip-service-config), [Protection templates](#protection-templates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.

 If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

 > **Note**
 >
-> The AIPService module does not support PowerShell 7.
+> The AIPService module does not support PowerShell 7.x.
 Therefore, unexpected errors may occur because the AIPService module is running in compatibility mode.

+### Graph PowerShell module <a name="graph-module"></a>

+The [Graph PowerShell modules](https://www.powershellgallery.com/packages/Microsoft.Graph) is required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

+If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 ### Exchange Online PowerShell module <a name="exchange-online-module"></a>

-The Microsoft [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).
+The [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).

 If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

-### Microsoft Graph PowerShell modules <a name="graph-modules"></a>

-The Microsoft [Graph PowerShell modules](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 ### Microsoft PowerShell (optional) <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft [PowerShell 7.2](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2) (or higher).
+Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).

 > **Note**
 >
-> Neither the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) nor the [Azure Information Protection module](https://learn.microsoft.com/en-us/powershell/azure/aip/overview?view=azureipps) support PowerShell 7.
+> Neither the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) nor the [Azure Information Protection module](https://learn.microsoft.com/en-us/powershell/azure/aip/overview?view=azureipps) support PowerShell 7.x.
 Therefore, unexpected errors may occur because these modulse are running in compatibility mode.

-### Microsoft Azure Information Protection module (optional) <a name="aip-module"></a>
+### Azure Information Protection module (optional) <a name="aip-module"></a>

-The Microsoft Azure Information Protection module is installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Please ensure to have the latest version of the "AzureInformationProtection" cmdlets installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).
+The Azure Information Protection module is installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+Please ensure to have the latest version of the Azure Information Protection module installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

 > **Note**
 >
-> The Azure Information Protection module does not support PowerShell 7.
+> The Azure Information Protection module does not support PowerShell 7.x.
 Therefore, unexpected errors may occur because the Azure Information Protection module is running in compatibility mode.

 # Installation <a name="installation"></a>